24/7 Free consultation

 Can I sue for property theft at a hotel?

-Yes, if the hotel’s negligence, such as lack of surveillance or broken locks, directly contributed to the theft.
+Yes, if the hotel’s negligence, such as a lack of surveillance or broken locks, directly contributed to the theft.
 Compensation may cover the value of stolen property and associated losses.

 What is a “reasonable standard of care” for hotels under Illinois law?